pedra/electronize/README.md

 **./assets** - "external" files added to the distribution package (not compressed in the ASA).

 <sub><i>TODO: write usage documentation and settings (next commits).</i></sub>

+### Application

+The **application** is divided into three parts, which can be seen in the ./src folder:

+**./src/app** - Electron's encapsulation (systray, boot, OS configurations ...).
+This is the base that supports the application on your OS;

+**./src/desktop** - if the application will have one (or more) windows on the desktop, this will be programmed here (eg: admin, user access management, data monitoring ...);

+**./src/host** - if the application has a web server, where other network users can access via API, Socket or simple PWA/WEB applications, here is your working directory.

 ## Install